mpirvu/TechXchange2003/README.md

        ```
        grep "image:" *.yaml
        ```
-       The image should start with `image-registry.openshift-image-registry.svc:5000/` followed by the name of the project where the images were pushed (`scc-[Your_initial]`) and followed by the image name and tag.
+       The image should start with `image-registry.openshift-image-registry.svc:5000/` followed by the name of the project where the images were pushed (`scclab-[Your_initial]`) and followed by the image name and tag.

     4. Configure mongodb storage by defining a PersistentVolumeClaim with a specific storageClassName